7mind/izumi/doc/microsite/src/main/tut/distage/basics.md

 ```

 To actually run the `HelloByeApp`, we have to wire implementations of `Greeter` and `Byer` into it.
-We will not do it directly.
-First we'll only declare the component interfaces we have, and the implementations we want for them:
+To do it, we'll declare the component interfaces we need via `make`, and the implementations we want for them via `.from`:

 ```scala mdoc:to-string
 import distage.ModuleDef